Documentation Index Fetch the complete documentation index at: https://docs.auriko.ai/llms.txt

 Error types

-The SDK provides 10 specific error classes:
+The SDK provides these typed exception classes:

 See the Python SDK Reference or TypeScript SDK Reference for complete error class fields and hierarchy.